wp-plugins/ngs-sam-integrator/readme.txt

 Once this is done, the hard part is out of the way.
 Installation and configuration of the plug-in itself is very easy and straight forward.

+= Album Art =
+1. Add folder to root directory of your wordpress called "sam"
+2. chmod 777 sam folder
+3. setup sam broadcaster to upload album art images to this folder.

 = Manual Installation Instructions =
 1. Upload the NGS SAM Integrator Plug-In to your Wordpress Site and Activate it